pythonanywhere/flask-tutorials/tutorial-2.md

 <img width="500" src="/static/images/flask-tutorial-add-timestamp-column.png">

 It's updated our database by adding the new column!
-To confirm that, go to the MySQL console that you added earlier, and run the command `describe comments;` to see what the `comments` table looks like:
+To confirm that, go to the MySQL console that you created earlier, and run the command `describe comments;` to see what the `comments` table looks like now that we've run that migration:

 <img width="500" src="/static/images/flask-tutorial-comments-table-after-add-timestamp.png">